Entire solutions to equivariant elliptic systems with variational structure: Acknowledgments

 \section{Acknowledgments}

-NDA was partially supported by Kapodistrias Grant No.\ 70/14/5622 at the University of Athens.
-NDA would like to express his gratitude to the group attending the Applied Analysis and PDE's seminar at the Department of Mathematics of the University of Athens, in particular to Vassilis Papanicolaou and Achilles Tertikas, for useful discussions on the contents of the paper.
-We are also in debt to Peter Bates for his numerous suggestions that improved the presentation.
-Finally, special thanks are also due to Apostolos Damialis and Nikolaos Katzourakis.
+The authors would like to express their gratitude to the group attending the Applied Analysis and PDE's seminar of the Department of Mathematics at the University of Athens, in particular to Vassilis Papanicolaou and Achilles Tertikas, for useful discussions on the contents of the paper.
+Thanks are also due to Peter Bates for his numerous suggestions that improved the presentation and to Christos Athanasiadis for his help with the literature on reflection groups.
+Special thanks also go to our graduate students Apostolos Damialis and Nikolaos Katzourakis for their help with the manuscript.
+Finally, we would like to acknowledge a stimulating discussion with Ha\"\i m Brezis during the development of the results in the paper.